-COLUMN 1 COLUMN 2 Any actual or alleged breach of the specific provisions of the Constitution, By-Laws or any Code of Professional Conduct or Technical Standards within the meaning in Clause 27(1) of the Constitution set out below: (Model Penalties) Part A: Administrative Matters Any r natter concerning: Fine of A\$500 for a first offence and A\$1,000 for (i) payment of any monies owing to CPA Australia on any account whatsoever excepting only in respect of costs the subject of a Determination; each subsequent offence. (ii) Quality Assurance; (iii) Continuing Professional Development; (iv) the holding of a Public Practice Certificate; (v) professional indemnity insurance within the meaning in By-Law 9.5; and/or (vi) the Practice Entity through or by which the Member provides Public Accounting Services.
-Part B: Non-Administrative Breaches matter concerning any of the following graphs in Clause 27(1) of the Constitution: (b); (c); (d); (f);(h): & (i) (k); and (a) insofar as the breach concerns any of the following: Suspension of membership for 6 months; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence; Forfeiture of membership; Forfeiture of membership; Fine of A\$2,000 for a first offence and A\$5,000 for each subsequent offence; [trust account recording without theft] [trust account recording with theft] Suspension of membership for 6 months; Forfeiture of membership; Part C: Serious Conduct Any actual or alleged breach other than those constituting Administrative Matters or Non-Administrative Breaches.
-In the discretion of the Tribunal
+COLUMN 1 COLUMN 2 Any actual or alleged breach of the specific provisions of the Constitution, By-Laws or any Code of Professional Conduct or Technical Standards within the meaning in Clause 27(1) of the Constitution set out below: (Model Penalties) Part A: Administrative Matters Any matter concerning payment of any monies owing to CPA Australia on any account whatsoever excepting only in respect of costs the subject of a Determination.
+Fine of \$500 for a first offence and minimum of \$1,000 for each subsequent offence.
+Part B: Non-Administrative Breaches Anya actual or alleged breach relating to: At the discretion of the Tribunal any of the (i) Quality Assurance; penalties described in clause 27(2) of the Constitution. (ii) Continuing Professional Development; (iii) the holding of a Public Practice Certificate; (iv) professional indemnity insurance within the meaning in By-Law 9.5; (v) the Practice Entity through or by which the Member provides Public Accounting Services; and/or (vi) Trust accounts.
+Part C: Serious Conduct Any actual or alleged breach other than those constituting Administrative Matters or Non- Administrative Breaches.
+At the discretion of the Tribunal any of the penalties described in clause 27(2) of the Constitution.